alvarocaceresmunoz/BachTracking/tutorial/02-writing-long-music.md

 ### Transposition

-`transpose melody c d e f g P4` transposes the melody _C D E F G_ a perfect 4th, that is, _F G A Bb C_.
+`transpose P4 melody c d e f g` transposes the melody _C D E F G_ a perfect 4th, that is, _F G A Bb C_.

 You can use intervals from unison (`1`) to 13th (`13th`).